-card holders living in California in the given quarter, drawn from a random 1% sample of statewide credit reports.
-Created with Datawrapper color.
+Source: The California Policy Lab analysis of University of California Consumer Credit Panel (UC-CCP) data.
+Notes: Sample includes credit card holders living in California in the given quarter, drawn from a random 1% sample of statewide credit reports.
+Created with Datawrapper

+These data are particularly compelling for women and people of color, as multiple studies have shown that credit scores and their uses are consistently discriminatory to people of color.
 Credit scores can be used to reinforce existing bias, leaving low wage workers and people of color with poorer financing options, many of which are often predatory.
 In spite of this, credit scores are generally used as a barometer of financial health measuring debt load and gate access to financial services and credit.